windcloudit/mini-aspire/README.md

 ###5.
 Create database

-In this project we use function migration and seed of laravel to create data base and import data sample for dev, So from now anytime you want to create new db you just run follow command.
+In this project I use function migration and seed of laravel to create data base and import data sample for dev, So from now anytime you want to create new db you just run follow command.

 Go to in container by this command